e2b-dev/awesome-ai-agents/README.md

 ### Description
 - Model: GPT 4
-- Specify your project, and the AI agent acks for clarification, and then constructs the entire code base
+- Specify your project, and the AI agent asks for clarification, and then constructs the entire code base
 - Features
 	- Made to be easy to adapt, extend, and make your agent learn how you want your code to look.
 It generates an entire codebase based on a prompt
 	- You can specify the "identity" of the AI agent by editing the files in the identity folder
-	- Editing the identity, and evolving the main_prompt, is currently how you make the agent remember things between projects
+	- Editing the identity and evolving the main prompt is currently how you make the agent remember things between projects
 	- Each step in steps.py will have its communication history with GPT4 stored in the logs folder, and can be rerun with scripts/rerun_edited_message_logs.py

 <!--